 Medicare’s “donut hole” refers to the coverage gap in your Medicare Part D prescription drug benefit — the point where your prescription drug expenses exceed the initial coverage limit of your plan, but have not yet reached the catastrophic coverage level.

-But for now, when you reach the donut hole, you’ll no longer have a 25 percent coinsurance payment (or similar copay, if that’s how your plan is designed) and will instead begin paying more of your costs.
+Before 2019 (and before 2020 for generic drugs), when you reach the donut hole, you’ll no longer have a 25 percent coinsurance payment (or similar copay, if that’s how your plan is designed) and will instead begin paying more of your costs.
 In 2018, you enter the donut hole when the total cost of your drugs (including the part you pay and the part your plan pays) reaches $3,750.
 Note that you will have paid much less than this amount out-of-pocket, because your drug plan will have picked up the majority of the cost.

 Once you come out the other side of the donut hole and reach the catastrophic coverage level, your plan pays most of your prescription drug expenses through the end of the year, leaving you with minimal copays or coinsurance.
 At this coverage level, your prescription costs for the rest of 2018 are limited to the greater of 5 percent coinsurance, or copays that amount to $3.35 for generics and preferred multi-source drugs, and $8.35 for other brand-name drugs.